Bryan De La Cruz: Pittsburgh Pirates

 On July 30, 2024, the Marlins traded De La Cruz to the Pittsburgh Pirates in exchange for Jun-Seok Shim and Garret Forrester.
 In 44 games for Pittsburgh, he slashed .200/.220/.294 with three home runs, 17 RBI, and two stolen bases.
 On November 22, the Pirates non–tendered De La Cruz, making him a free agent.

 Atlanta Braves

 On December 15, 2024, De La Cruz signed a one–year, major league contract with the Atlanta Braves.
 De La Cruz made 16 appearances for Atlanta in 2025, batting .191/.240/.213 with one stolen base.

 New York Yankees

 On May 1, 2025, De La Cruz was claimed off waivers by the New York Yankees; he was subsequently assigned to the Triple-A Scranton/Wilkes-Barre RailRiders.
 He was designated for assignment by the Yankees on July 31.
 De La Cruz cleared waivers and was sent outright to Scranton on August 3.
 On October 10, De La Cruz elected free agency.

 Philadelphia Phillies

 On November 6, 2025, De La Cruz signed a minor league contract with the Philadelphia Phillies.
+On July 4, 2026, De La Cruz was released by the Phillies organization.
+He re-signed with Philadelphia on a major league contract the following day, and was optioned to the Triple-A Lehigh Valley IronPigs.